pytools4dart/pytools4dart/README.md

 ### GIS packages
-Some required like GDAL and geopandas are needded in some features, like stacking bands to an ENVI file or intersecting voxelized scene with shapefile.
+Some packages like GDAL and geopandas are needded in some features, like stacking bands to an ENVI file or intersecting voxelized scene with shapefile.
 These are not in `requirements.txt` due to Windows compatibility issues.
 Therefore they should be installed separately as well as there dependencies.